Color Palettes for Animation

 gorgeous compositions, and eye popping effects.

-Graphic designers might add a small amount of complimentary color,
+Graphic designers might add a small amount of complementary color,

 to draw attention to an area of an image.